MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-support.md

 The limits are tested with the default virtual machine (VM) sizes based on the following table:
 - AKS-Host: **Standard_A4_v2**
-- Target Cluster Control Plane: Default
+- Target Cluster Control Plane: **Default**
 - Target Cluster load balancer: **Standard_A4_v2**
 - Target Cluster Linux Node: **Standard_K8S3_v1**
 - Target Cluster Windows Node: **Standard_K8S3_v1**

 The hardware configuration of each node in the Azure Stack HCI cluster is as follows:
 - Chassis: Dell PowerEdge R650 Server or similar
-- RAM: RDIMM, 3200MT/s, Dual Rank Total of 256 GB
+- RAM: RDIMM, 3200MT/s, Dual Rank, total of 256 GB
 - CPU: Two (2) Intel Xeon Silver 4316 2.3G, 20C/40T, 10.4GT/s, 30M Cache, Turbo, HT (150 W) DDR4-2666
-- Disk: One (1) TB SSD (System), 1.2 TB HDD (Storage)
+- Disk: 8x HDDs (2 TB or larger) and 2x 1.6TB NVMe to support S2D storage configurations
 - Network: Four (4) 100-Gbit NICs (Mellanox or Intel)

 Microsoft engineering has tested the configuration.
 If you want to go,  exceed the tested configuration, see [Scaling AKS on Azure Stack HCI](#scaling-aks-on-azure-stack-hci).